Decentralized Cooperative Online Estimation With Random Observation Matrices, Communication Graphs and Time Delays: conclusion

 \section{conclusion}

-In this paper, we analyzed the convergence of the distributed cooperative online parameter estimation algorithm in an uncertain environment.
+In this paper, we analyzed the convergence of the decentralized cooperative online parameter estimation algorithm in an uncertain communication environment.
 Each node has a partial linear observation of the unknown parameter with random time-varying observation matrices.
 The underlying communication network is modeled by a sequence of random digraphs and is subjected to nonuniform random time-varying delays in channels.
-For the delay-free case, we proved that if the observation matrices and the graph sequence satisfy the \emph{stochastic spatial-temporal persistence of excitation} condition, then the algorithm gains can be designed properly such that all nodes' estimates converge to the real parameter in mean square and almost surely.
-Specially, for Markovian switching communication graphs and observation matrices, this condition holds if the stationary graph is balanced with a spanning tree and the measurement model is spatially-temporally jointly observable.
-For the case with communication delays, we introduced delay matrices to model the random time-varying communication delays, adopted the method of binomial expansion of random matrix products to transform the mean square convergence analysis of the algorithm into that of the mathematical expectation of random matrix products, and obtained mean square convergence conditions explicitly relying on the conditional expectations of delay matrices, observation matrices and weighted adjacency matrices of communication graphs over a sequence of fixed-length intervals and showing that the communication graphs and observation matrices need to be persistently excited with enough intensity to attenuate additional effects of time-delays.
-Furthermore, when time-delays don't exist, these conditions degenerate to the \emph{stochastic spatial-temporal persistence of excitation} conditions.
+For the delay-free case, we proved that if the observation matrices and the graph sequence satisfy the \emph{stochastic spatio-temporal persistence of excitation} condition, then the algorithm gains can be designed properly such that all nodes' estimates converge to the true parameter in mean square and almost surely.
+Specially, for Markovian switching communication graphs and observation matrices, this condition holds if the stationary graph is balanced with a spanning tree and the measurement model is spatio-temporally jointly observable.
+For the case with communication delays, we introduced delay matrices to model the random time-varying communication delays, adopted the method of binomial expansion of random matrix products to transform the mean square convergence analysis of the algorithm into that of the mathematical expectation of random matrix products, and obtained mean square convergence conditions explicitly relying on the conditional expectations of delay matrices, observation matrices and weighted adjacency matrices of communication graphs over a sequence of fixed-length intervals.
+In the absence of time delays, these mean square convergence conditions degenerate to the \emph{stochastic spatio-temporal persistence of excitation} conditions.
 Especially, given that the digraphs are conditionally balanced, we show that if the \emph{stochastic spatio-temporal persistence of excitation} condition holds, then for any given bounded delay, proper algorithm gains can be designed to guarantee mean square convergence of the algorithm.

-Future topics may include generalizing this work to case with asynchronous measurements and communication, the case with input delays and communication noises.
-Meanwhile, the convergence rate analysis is also an interesting topic for future investigation.